shawshanck/infinite-scroll/README.md

 * CSS: Responsive layout, and costumizing HTML elements.
 * JavaScript: Using API to fetch images.
 Creating a "Helper Function to Set Attributes on DOM Elements".
 Creating "Elements for Links & Photos".
 Creating a function to load more images by scrolling down near to the buttom of the page and some many functions related to loading/showing images.

-Note: You should sign up on https://unsplash.com/ and get your own API key and replace it on line 15 of script.js with 'YOUR-API-KEY'
+> **Note**: You should sign up on https://unsplash.com/ and get your own API key and replace it on line 15 of script.js with 'YOUR-API-KEY'

 I am learning from others and practicing projects to improve my skills and also sharing my experiences with people.
 I will study and learn more with encouragement I get from you.